 This is undoubtedly the best vegan banana bread I’ve ever made.
 It’s spiced with ginger and cinnamon and the molasses add a deep sweetness that’s hard to beat.

-I have made many different types of vegan banana bread over the years.
+I've made many different types of vegan banana bread over the years.
+But this spiced version has to be my favourite.

 But what is molasses?

-Molasses is a type of sugar.
-It is a by-product of the sugar production system.
+Molasses is a by-product of the sugar production system.
 While raw sugar is being refined it produces a thick, dark syrup.
 This syrup is known as molasses.

 Can I use another kind of syrup?